0

 Harvest: Check and pick every day to keep the harvest flowing.

-Tips: The Calypso Cucumber should be planted in fertile soil, amended with compost or well rotted manure and kept well watered.
-Trellising the vines allows for good air circulation, takes up less space and provides shade for heat sensitive crops like lettuce.
+Tips: Calypso Cucumber should be planted in fertile soil, amended with compost or well-rotted manure and kept well watered.
+Trellising the vines allows for good air circulation, takes up less space, and provides shade for heat sensitive crops like lettuce.
 They benefit from growing on black plastic and by using row covers for weed, insect control, and more rapid growth.